Gizra/Gizra-Way-Book/approach_mission.md

 Now let's add more details to our scenario:

-> Author can write articles on various topics.
+> Author can write articles on various topic(s).

-Now we have another entity called `topic`.
+What is this new topic?
+Simple - It's an entity, represented as a circle.
 How does `topic` relate to the other entities?
 Articles are written on particular topics, so the `article` and the `topic` have a relationship.

 ![](4.jpg)